dkyazzentwatwa/dkyazzentwatwa/README.md

 - 👋 Hi, I’m @dkyazzentwatwa
-- 👀 I’m interested in MongoDB, Express.Js, Node.Js, React.Js, CSS, Python & finance.
+- 👀 I’m interested in React Native and Swift.
-- 🌱 I’m currently learning advanced react.Js & quantitative analysis.
+- 🌱 I’m currently learning advanced React Native Expo & Swift for visionOS dev.
 - 💞️ I’m looking to collaborate on any projects.
-- 📫 How to reach me @nobiowl
+- 📫 How to reach me: dkyazzentwatwa@gmail.com

 <!---
 dkyazzentwatwa/dkyazzentwatwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.